Ethan826/ethankent-dot-dev/content/posts/i_fold.md

 // => 1001
 ```

-Or, imagine a game in which you must collect one `tinyBooomer` or two
+Or, imagine a game in which you must collect two `tinyBooomer`s or one
-`megaBoomer`s to win.^[To make this efficient we'd want to be able to
+`megaBoomer` to win.
+A `nothing` does nothing and a `whammy` makes you lose,
-short-circuit, which will be the subject of the next article.]
-A `nothing`
+assuming you haven't yet won.[^need-short]

-does nothing and a `whammy` makes you lose, assuming you haven't yet won.
+[^need-short]: To make this efficient we'd want to be able to short-circuit, which will be the subject of the next article.]

 There are refactors to be done by extracting some classes, etc., but here's
 an illustration of what I mean: